Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Quantum bounds for the thermoelectric regimes of the ideal peaked-filtering device

-The last expression of the above inequality is bounded as the value of $E_d$ is varied in the interval $[0,+\infty].$ This entails that also $I_Q^{(left)}$ is bounded in the whole power generation region, in agreement with the general findings in the literature\cite{WHITNEY14,WHITNEY15,HANGGI76,LUO18}.

-From Fig.8, it is seen that the maximum of the left thermal current occurs at the point ${\overline E}_d \approx 0.091$ eV, along the border line $\mu_R=0$.
-This last feature is indeed expected: for $\mu_R=0$ ($\equiv \mu_L$) no chemical potential barrier is of obstacle to the carrier diffusion.
-For the same token, the contour curves of the thermal current are expected to bend upwards starting from values of $E_d< {\overline E}_d$, and bend downwards starting from values of $E_d> {\overline E}_d$.
-All the described features are well visualized in Fig.8, whose physical contents can now be better appreciated.
+From \fref{fig6}(c), it is seen that the maximum of the left thermal current occurs at the point $E_d \approx 0.091$~eV, along the border line $\mu_{\rm R}=0$.
+This last feature is indeed expected: for $\mu_{\rm R}= \mu_{\rm L} (=0)$) no chemical potential barrier is of obstacle to the carrier diffusion.

-We comment now on the features of $I_Q^{(left)}$ in the refrigeration region, also reported in Fig.8.
-The refrigeration region (II) is delimited by the border line $E_d = \mu_R/\eta_c^{(tm)}$ and the other border line $E_d=\mu_R$ , bisector of the first quadrant.
-In the refrigeration region $I_Q^{(left)}<0$, and a most relevant feature to be noticed is that $| I_Q^{(left)}|$ is not bounded in the region (II).
-Consider in fact Eq.(24) for the left thermal current along the line $E_d=\mu_R$.
+In the refrigeration region~II, $I_Q^{\rm (L)}<0$ is not bounded.
+Consider in fact \eref{eq08} for the left thermal current along the line $E_d=\mu_{\rm R}$.
 One obtains